Sabon Gari

-A Sabon Gari (strangers' quarters or literally new town in the Hausa language, plural Sabon Garuruwa) is a section of cities and towns in Northern Nigeria, South Central Niger and Northern Cameroon whose residents are not indigenous to Hausa lands.
+A Sabon Gari ("new town" or "new neighbourhood" in the Hausa language; plural Sabon Garuruwa) is a section of cities and towns in Northern Nigeria, south-central Niger and northern Cameroon whose residents either recent arrivals to the original settlements or sometimes not indigenous to Hausa lands.
 This is similar to towns and cities having a section named Tudun Wada.

-Historical Background
+Historical background

-Before the British arrived in Northern Nigeria in 1900, there were already established communities of strangers who lived separately from the indigenous population.
-These communities, found in Northern Nigeria and other parts of West Africa, maintained their segregation from the Hausa population due to religious beliefs.
+Before the British arrived in Northern Nigeria in 1900, there were already established communities of new settlers who lived separately from the historic settlements where indigenous lived.
 However, despite their separation, these communities were still subjected to the authority of the local emir.
 With the passage of time, the composition of these communities began to change, and today, apart from Kano in Northern Nigeria, the Sabon Garis have become areas of mixed habitation.

 The establishment of British colonial rule under Lord Frederick Lugard and the construction of new railway lines led to a large influx of laborers and traders from Southern Nigeria.
 The immigrants, which were mostly Igbo and Yoruba people, settled in new towns or Sabon Garuruwa, as these new towns were called by the local Hausa people.
 The Cantonments Proclamation of 1914 institutionalized this system of residential segregation.
 The Sabon Garuruwa became Native Reservations, officially reserved for employees of the government and commercial firms, and in practice inhabited by residents not indigenous to Northern Nigeria.

 Under British colonial rule, power in Northern Nigeria was indirectly exercised through the emirs, who remained part of the colonial administration.
-Initially, the emirs administered the Sabon Garurus, but the Township Ordinance of 1917 shifted the administration of these areas and their residents directly to British rule.
-Residents of Sabon Garis were granted more rights than those under the authority of the local emir.
+Initially, the emirs administered the Sabon Garuruwa, but the Township Ordinance of 1917 shifted the administration of these areas and their residents directly to British rule.
+Residents of Sabon Garuruwa were granted more rights than those under the authority of the local emir.
 For instance, they had the opportunity to send representatives to the advisory board (court) responsible for their township and could choose between courts that applied either Muslim or British law.